 Keyword Notes

+keywords are mutually exclusive.

-Note 3 Required when the [Define Package Model] keyword is used and the [Number Of Sections] keyword is not used.
+Note 3 Required when the [Define Package Model] keyword is used and the [Number Of Sections

+keyword is not used.

 When package model definitions occur within a .ibs file, their scope is "local"-they are known only within that .ibs file and no other.
 In addition, within that .ibs file, they override any globally defined package models that have the same name.